 Method 3: Octave Band Analysis

 A detailed noise analysis in our working environment (also called “Octave Band Analysis”) describes the noise levels at different frequencies.
-In fact, APVs are also indicated on each headset, which give the number of decibels reduced for each frequency.
+In fact, APVs are also indicated on each headset, which gives the number of decibels reduced for each frequency.
 Surely, using this value is the most accurate way to see if an anti-noise earphone is offering you the right level of protection.

 To conclude, only once you know the level of protection you need, can you decide which earphone is best suited to your job.
 In addition, it is necessary to see if the earphone can be easily used and if it is compatible with other protection devices (e. g. visors and helmets).
-Fortunately, most of the models are available in both the strap and helmet versions, and the advantage is that both versions can be used with all protection devices.
+Fortunately, most of the models are available in both the strap and helmet versions, and the advantage is that both versions can be used with all protective devices.